 Chuckling, she believed her.
 Attie always had her back.

-Pushing up the sleeves of her shirt, her friend survived the damage.
-“I might go out there and hit his pretty face anyway.”
+Pushing up the sleeves of her shirt, her friend surveyed the damage.
+“I might go out there and hit his pretty face, anyway.”

 “Please, don’t.
 It’s over.
 Let’s leave it at that.”

 Attie looked in the mirror and gave her curls a fluff then started to reapply her lipstick.
-With her complexion, she didn’t need make up but she always carried lipstick in her pocket.
+With Attie’s complexion, she didn’t need makeup, but she always carried lipstick in her pocket.

 Her own reflection needed a lot more work.
 She was pale.
 Paler than usual.
 Her eyes pale grey.
 Thank goodness for makeup.

-“So, are you going to have a problem if I want to start dating him?”
+“Are you going to have a problem if I want to date him?”